 See, I’m adding value worth 3% a year.
 You are getting a great deal in paying me only 1%.

 It’s easier to understand with an example.
-You probably heard of meal kit delivery service Blue Apron.
+You probably heard of meal kit delivery companies Blue Apron or HelloFresh.
 They send you boxes of food ingredients and recipe cards as a subscription.
-If Blue Apron points to a study showing that not eating for seven days straight causes great damages to your health and therefore their boxes are worth $10,000 each, you’d have a good laugh.
+If Blue Apron or HelloFresh points to a study showing that not eating for seven days straight causes great damages to your health and therefore their boxes are worth $10,000 each, you’d have a good laugh.

-The alternative to Blue Apron boxes isn’t starving yourself.
-It’s buying from other meal kit delivery companies or the grocery store or simply eating out.
-Therefore Blue Apron’s price has to be compared to other meal kit deliveries or the grocery store or restaurants.
-The health damages from starving is simply irrelevant.
-The customers are not going to starve anyway.
+The alternative to meal kit delivery boxes isn’t starving yourself.
+It’s buying from other meal kit delivery companies or the grocery store or eating out.
+Therefore Blue Apron’s price has to be compared to other meal kit deliveries or grocery stores and restaurants.
+The health damages from starving are irrelevant.
+The customers are not going to starve regardless.

 The Vanguard report breaks down the 3% Advisor’s Alpha as follows: